VinAIResearch/PhoBERT/README.md

     features = phobert(all_input_ids)

 # Represent each word by the contextualized embedding of its first subword token
 # i.
-Get indices of first subword tokens of words in the input sentence
+Get indices of the first subword tokens of words in the input sentence
 listSWs = subwords.split()
 firstSWindices = []
 for ind in range(1, len(listSWs) - 1):